Manolo Jiménez (footballer, born 1964): Las Palmas

 The same day, Jiménez agreed on a return to Spain and was appointed manager at Las Palmas, who had been relegated from the top flight the previous season.
 On 16 November, he was dismissed.

-Later years
+AEK again, Al Wahda and journeyman

 On 5 February 2019, Jiménez returned to AEK Athens for a third spell.
 In October, he switched to the UAE Pro League with Al Wahda.

 Jiménez returned to AEK for the fourth time on 27 December 2020, on an 18-month deal.
 He was ousted at the end of the season, as they hired Vladan Milojević in his place.

 In October 2022, Jiménez went back to Al Wahda.
+One year later, he was named advisor at Paraguayan Primera División club Cerro Porteño; five months after arriving, he was appointed head coach of the latter.

+Jiménez was one of three managers in charge of Cypriot First Division's APOEL in the 2024–25 campaign, after David Gallego and José Dominguez.
+On 10 September 2025, he returned to the Greek top division with Aris.